zhaocai/linepower.vim/README.md

 This powerline extension is a quickstart for adding customized powerline local themes in vim.

-You may fork it and add more local themes for your convenience.
+You may fork it and add more local themes.

 ## Included Local Themes